-- 2. Comments on the valuation results as of June 30, 2020 are given in Section IV and further discussion of the contribution levels is set out in Section V. - 3.
-Schedule B shows the development of the actuarial value of assets.
+- Comments on the valuation results as of June 30, 2021 are given in Section IV and further discussion of the contribution levels is set out in Section V. - Schedule B shows the development of the actuarial value of assets.
 Schedules D and E of this report outline the full set of actuarial assumptions and methods used in the current valuation.
-Rates of mortality were changed to the Pub 2010 Teachers Amount-Weighted Mortality Tables, projected generationally using scale MP-2020.
-In addition, the amortization of the unfunded accrued liability has been changed from level percentage of payroll to level dollar. - The valuation takes into account the effect of amendments to the System through the valuation date.
+The mortality improvement table has been changed to the scale MP-2021. - 4.
+The valuation takes into account the effect of amendments to the System through the valuation date.
 The Main Provisions of the System, as summarized in Schedule F, were taken into account in the current valuation.